 The Federal Standard does not include an EER requirement, so it is approximated with this formula: (-0.02 * SEER2) + (1.12 * SEER) Wassmer, M. (2003).
 ‘A Component-Based Model for Residential Air Conditioner and Heat Pump Energy Calculations’ Masters Thesis, University of Colorado at Boulder.

-Measure Life Report: Residential and Commercial/Industrial Lighting and HVAC Measures, GDS Associates, Inc., June 2007
+Based on 2016 DOE Rulemaking Technical Support Document, as recommended in Navigant ‘ComEd Effective Useful Life Research Report’, May 2018.

 Assumed to be one third of effective useful life